Shivam12kushwaha/DSA-With-Python/README.md

 **Auxiliary Space:** O(V + E), since an extra visited array of size V is required, And stack size for recursive calls to dfsRec function.
 ### DFS of a Disconnected Graph:
 In a disconnected graph, some vertices may not be reachable from a single source.
 To ensure all vertices are visited in DFS traversal, we iterate through each vertex, and if a vertex is unvisited, we perform a DFS starting from that vertex being the source.
 This way, DFS explores every connected component of the graph.
+### Breadth First Search:
+Breadth First Search (BFS) is a graph traversal algorithm that starts from a source node and explores the graph level by level.
+First, it visits all nodes directly adjacent to the source.
+Then, it moves on to visit the adjacent nodes of those nodes, and this process continues until all reachable nodes are visited.
+* BFS is different from DFS in a way that closest vertices are visited before others.
+We mainly traverse vertices level by level.
+* Popular graph algorithms like **Dijkstra's shortest path, Kahn's Algorithm, and Prim's algorithm** are based on BFS.
+* BFS itself can be used to detect cycle in a directed and undirected graph, find shortest path in an unweighted graph and many more problems.

+**The algorithm starts from a given source vertex and explores all vertices reachable from that source, visiting nodes in increasing order of their distance from the source, level by level using a queue.
+Since graphs may contain cycles, a vertex could be visited multiple times.
+To prevent revisiting a vertex, a visited array is used.**

+**Time Complexity:** O(V + E), BFS explores all the vertices and edges in the graph.
+It visits every vertex and edge only once.

+**Auxiliary Space:** O(V), Using a queue to keep track of the vertices that need to be visited.

+**In a disconnected graph, some vertices may not be reachable from a single source.
+To ensure all vertices are visited in BFS traversal, we iterate through each vertex, and if any vertex is unvisited, we perform a BFS starting from that vertex being the source.
+This way, BFS explores every connected component of the graph.**

+### Applications of BFS in Graphs:
+BFS has various applications in graph theory and computer science, including:
+* Shortest Path Finding
+* Cycle Detection
+* Connected Components
+* Network Routing